 2. Avoid drugs and alcohol.

 Drinking from time to time is not bad at all, but many people use alcohol to alter their mood and deal with feelings of loneliness.
 Although alcohol might actually be helpful, the effect is only temporary.
-It also is harmful for your body and the more you drink, the more you’ll crave for the same amount of relief.
+It also is harmful to your body and the more you drink, the more you’ll crave for the same amount of relief.
 So, instead of impairing your body for a short-term boost, why not follow step one?

 3. Keep in touch.